obsidiansystems/obelisk/README.md

 Dependencies live under `inputs`, keyed the way flake inputs are.
 An entry accepts whatever a flake input can be: a flake input, a store path, a checkout, or a packed nix-thunk.

-`nixpkgs`, `haskell-nix` and `reflex-platform` come from the submodules under `deps/nix-haskell/pins`.
+`nixpkgs` and `haskell-nix` come from the pins under `deps/nix-haskell/pins`.
 The project's own flake inputs are picked up automatically, so following one is enough to override it, and entries of your own are carried through the same way:

 ```nix
 # flake.nix